BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 **Parameters**

-Â  - String cronCommand contains the nme of the command to be deleted from cron table.
+  - String cronCommand contains the nme of the command to be deleted from cron table.

 **Return value**